 My original company (Sane Spaces) offered organizing and productivity services.
 After about five years of working in all environments with all types of clients, I realized my favorite organizing clients were entrepreneurs and small business owners.
 And, when I began working exclusively with them, I was amazed at the number of creative entrepreneurs who also had been diagnosed with ADHD!

-So, when I put it all together, I realized that coaching high performers and entrepreneurs were my sweet spot.
-Once I saw that clearly, I credentialled through the Institute for Applied Coaching because their training program emphasized competencies to support people with brain-based conditions.
-My coach training stretched across several years, and emphasized the essential strategies that helped people become more successful with conditions such as ADHD, depression, and anxiety.
+So, when I put it all together, I realized that coaching high performers and entrepreneurs was my sweet spot.
+Once I saw that clearly, I credentialled through the Institute for Applied Coaching because that coach training program emphasized competencies to support high performers with brain-based conditions.
+My coach training evolved over several years and emphasized the essential strategies that helped people become more successful with conditions such as ADHD, depression, and anxiety.
+I credentialled in 2017 as a Certified Organizer Coach, and then again in 2020 as a Certified Productivity Coach with the Institute for Applied Coaching.

 Introducing the ADHD Flow Method™